ShmuelRob/starbucks-map/README.md

-Open your browser and navigate to `http://localhost:3000/` to see the application in action.
+Open your browser and navigate to `http://localhost:3000/` to see the application in action (or the port given to you).

 ### Building for Production